Qntrl Bridge | Bridge Online Help | Security Controls in Bridge | Bridge Integration

 Java Process Memory

-1. You can increase or reduce the Java process memory configured for the Bridge.
+1. You can increase or reduce the Java process memory configured for the bridge.
 If you are going to execute heavy or long-running tasks frequently, then you can increase the limit by changing the wrapper.java.maxmemory property in wrapper-bridge.conf inside the conf folder.

 2. The value should be in MB.
 For example, If you need to configure 1GB as process memory then the value should be 1024.